 With Teamhood it can take less than five minutes to create an Advanced Kanban board.
 It is made to be as easy to start, just as a regular whiteboard.
 Just list down your process and subprocess steps (columns) and define categories (rows).
 If the board doesn’t look fitting to your needs, try another one.
 When tasks start moving, take advantage of the visuality, engage your team and improve your processes further.
 Click on the link to learn more on how to visualize your processes with Teamhood Advanced Kanban Board.
 Have fun!
 Make Your project a success!

 Want to learn about other advanced Agile approaches?
-We suggest starting with this article on scaled Agile methods.
+We suggest starting with this article on scaled Agile methods or this one about Kanban project management.
+Alternatively, look through these examples to get ideas for your board.